nelmio/NelmioApiDocBundle/docs/index.rst

 For models, it supports the `Symfony serializer`_ , the `JMS serializer`_ and the `willdurand/Hateoas`_ library.
 It does also support `Symfony form`_ types.

-Attributes are supported from version 4.7 and PHP 8.1.
+Attributes are supported from version 4.7 and PHP 8.1 onward.

 Migrate from 4.x to 5.0
 -----------------------